-The work environment includes any physical or virtual place staff attend to carry out their role in teaching, supervising and/or assessing students in the unit/subject.
-The learning environment includes any physical or virtual place students attend to learn in the unit/subject.
-Examples include offices, classrooms, lecture theatres and online learning portals.
+The work environment includes any physical or virtual place staff attend to carry out their role in teaching, supervising and/or assessing students in podiatry scheduled medicines education.
+The learning environment includes any physical or virtual place students attend to learn and/or gain clinical experience in podiatry scheduled medicines education.
+Examples include offices, classrooms, lecture theatres and online learning portals, simulated environments, clinical teaching and learning spaces.

-All environments related to the unit/subject must be physically and culturally safe for both staff and students.
+All environments related to podiatry scheduled medicines education must be physically and culturally safe for both staff and students.